 I am the Met Office Joint-Chair at the University of Leeds, responsible for leading the Met Office Academic Partnership at Leeds and the University of Leeds Met Office Strategic (LUMOS) Research Group.I am based in the Institute for Climate and Atmospheric Science (ICAS), in the School of Earth and Environment (SEE) at the University of Leeds.

 Email: J.Marsham then @ leeds.ac.uk, Tel: +44 (0)113 343 6422, Fax: +44 (0)113 343 5259.
 Please also see my SEE homepage

+I work largely, but not exclsuively, on the tropics, particularly Africa and Asia.
 My research is focused on atmospheric convection and its role in weather, climate and the earth-system (particularly dust uplift).
 I was awarded the Royal Meteorological Society's L F Richardson prize in 2009 and the European Meteorological Society's Young Scientist Award in 2010.
-I am a member of Africa College and Water@Leeds.
+I am a member of the Priestley International Centre for climate and Water@Leeds.

 My publication list is available (via Google Scholar).

 Leo Saffin (co-supervised PDRA)

 Megan Bickle (Fluids CDT, Wind-shear and deep moist convection)

 Co-supervised PhDs Geoffrey Bessardon (DACCIWA) Dean Walker Open CASE with Met Office, Seasonal predictions of rainfall in East Africa Laura Kiely, Interactions and feedbacks between deforestation, fire and rainfall over Borneo Claire Bartholomew, Machine learning for meteorological nowcasting (co-supervised Met Offfice PhD) Michael Baidu, , Gulf of Guinea moist convection (co-supervised)